ASHRREAL/guelph-schedule-generator/README.md

 ---
 ## Overview

-- `Main.py` - main entrypoint for the application.--------

-- `LiveStatusChecker.py` - uses Selenium to perform a live availability check of course sections on the U of Guelph site.- `Main.py` - main entrypoint for the application.
+- `Main.py` - main entrypoint for the application.

-- `scraperv2.py`, `CourseUtil.py`, `sortingMethods.py` - supporting scripts used by the project.- `LiveStatusChecker.py` - uses Selenium to perform a live availability check of course sections on the U of Guelph site.
+- `LiveStatusChecker.py` - uses Selenium to perform a live availability check of course sections on the U of Guelph site.

-- `*.json` - sample semester/course data files.- `scraperv2.py`, `CourseUtil.py`, `sortingMethods.py` - supporting scripts used by the project.
+- `scraperv2.py`, `CourseUtil.py`, `sortingMethods.py` - supporting scripts used by the project.

-- `*.json` - sample semester/course data files.
+- `*.json` - course data.

 ---
 ## Requirements